clean-code-craft-tcq-1/test-for-analytics-venkateshnichenametla/README.md

 List the dependencies of the Analysis-functionality.

 1. Access to the Server containing the telemetrics in a csv file
+2. Access to the telemetrics csv file
-2. Library to read CSV file which contains the telemetrics information
+3. Library to read CSV file which contains the telemetrics information
-3. Library to generate pdf report
+4. Library to generate pdf report
+5. SMTP service if notification is an email notification

 ### Mark the System Boundary